Virginia fisherman hears gunshot, then finds body in the water

 "A few seconds later, a set of headlights slowly made their way through the parking lot and just kind of eased on out from the park," the fisherman shared.

-He then backed up his gear and made his way back to the dock.
+He then packed up his gear and made his way back to the dock.

 "I was uncertain what I was getting ready to get into," he admitted.
 "I turned the lightbar on and I seen a colorful object.
 All I seen was clothes."